Iconic bargain chain confirms next round of store closures – full list of locations

-Poundland closures: bargains chain reveals next wave of UK stores closing down, full list of locations near me
+Poundland closing: is it closing down, next wave of UK store closures shutting, full list of locations near me

 - Poundland is continuing its major restructuring with another wave of store closures confirmed